adorsys/open-banking-gateway/docs/architecture/2-searchBank.md

 ## Definition
 Describes the bank search functionality in a FinTech Application.
 Generally bank search is provided to prevent PSU from manually entering complicated bank identifiers.

-This bank search API allow for incremental keyword based search.
+This bank search API allows for incremental keyword based search.

 ## Implementation Approaches
 We will distinguish between remote and local incremental search.